kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Precision Recall Tradeoff

-Increasing recall reduces precision.
+Increasing recall reduces precision
-Increasing precision reduces recall.
+Increasing precision reduces recall
 Balance depends on stakes

 > Precision and recall capture different aspects of classifier performance.
 Precision matters when false alarms are costly, recall matters when misses are dangerous - choose metrics aligned with your actual costs.